chromice/ae/README.md

 echo "Article ID is $id. ";

-// The base and current uri parts are accessible via base() and uri() method respectively: echo "You can access it at " . $request->base() . "/" . $request->uri();
+// The base and current uri parts are accessible via base() and uri() methods respectively: echo "You can access it at " . $request->base() . "/" . $request->uri();
 ```